-Mitigation activities reduce the rate and magnitude of climate change, while adaptation addresses impacts from climate change that cannot be avoided.
-Successful adaptation doesn’t mean that negative impacts won’t occur, only that they are less severe than without adaptation.
+Mitigation activities reduce the rate and magnitude of climate change, while adaptation addresses current and future impacts.
+Successful adaptation doesn’t mean that negative impacts won’t occur, only that they will be less severe than without adaptation.

 Areas affected by climate change in Canada

 Because of its northerly location, Canada experiences climate change at twice the rate of the world’s average.
 That makes adaptation particularly important in certain Canadian sectors, if we are to make them more resilient to — and able to take advantage of — the effects of climate change.
 Explore the research and work that’s happening at Natural Resources Canada to learn more about climate change and potential adaptation strategies in Canada’s North, for coastlines and for Canadian forests.

 Canada is warming faster than the world as a whole — at more than twice the global rate — and the Canadian Arctic is warming at about three times the global rate.
 Due to this rapid warming, sea-ice deterioration and changes in permafrost are expected to put communities and infrastructure in the North at risk.
 Understanding current permafrost and sea-ice conditions and how they may evolve in response to a changing climate is essential for the assessment of climate change impacts and the development of adaptation strategies in northern Canada.
 The Geological Survey of Canada (GSC) conducts geoscience research to inform land-use planners, local governments and community leaders, industry and regulators who need to adapt to changing environments in Canada’s North.
 They use this information to create more resilient communities and infrastructure, and to respond to opportunities to develop natural resources.